AlessandroUlivi/pip2_segmentation/README.txt

 - tensorboard 2.17.0
 - roifile 2024.5.24

 NOTE: the environment is set up to run on cpu (package cpuonly - pytorch Build py3.12_cpu_0).
+If gpu support is possible, some parts of the code should also be adapted.

 Roadmap: